rossettistone/opentok-classroom/README.md

 You'll also need Meteorite, a community-developed package manager for Meteor.
 This can be installed easily using npm:

     npm install -g meteorite

+Clone the repo to an empty directory, then start the Meteor server by typing:

+    mrt

+(This is actually the Meteorite command, but mrt commands are generally thin wrappers around the original 'meteor' commands).

 ### Usage ###

+Teachers and students have slightly different controls throughout the site.
+Generally speaking, teachers are able to create and destroy things (rooms, documents), while students can only read and edit.

+All users are given the 'student' role upon account creation.
+This can be freely changed to 'teacher' in the Profile settings, accessible through the top navbar.

+### Under the Hood ###

+Planning to add some features of your own?
+Checkout DEVELOPERS.md before you start!

+##### Video

+Built with the OpenTok API.

+At present, all users are logged into a single chat session.
+As a result, using multiple classrooms at the same time will cause all students and teachers to see and hear each other.

+##### Collaborative Documents

+Meteor is inherently 'reactive', meaning that updates to databases or other stored variables are rapidly propagated to the server and all clients, and templates are rerendered based on these changes.
+Each time a user finishes pressing a key (i.e. 'keyup' event), the contents of the document is saved to a client-side database.
+Meteor then takes care of pushing those changes to the server and distributing them to other clients.

+Because this approach does not involve operational transforms, it may be possible for users to run into problems if editing the exact same piece of text at the same moment.

+Documents are stored on a per-room basis, and are persistently saved in a server-side database.

 ### Credits ###